 Figure 4 portrays rice paddies in summer and this is a typical scenery of satoyama.
 Although there are various definitions, the term itself is Japanese and is applied to a realm where people and non-human beings coexist.
 It can be divided into sato, meaning a place where people live, and yama, meaning mountain or forest.
 A key concept of satoyama is nature with human influences and it does not clearly cut out a human realm from a non-human realm.
 For instance, rice paddies are maintained by a complex combination of human and non-human activities: plowing and irrigation of the land by humans, growth of rice plants under the rain and sunshine, pests for rice plants being eaten by birds and frogs, and the list goes on.

-Rice cropping is a traditional and important activity among Japanese people, and is conjoined with notions of changing seasons.
-Japanese literature, for instance, has many seasonal words (kigo), and rice planting is associated with early summer, while rice harvesting with autumn.
-Additionaly, the reverence given to rice cropping in the culture can be understood through an ancient nickname given to Japan: mizuho-no-kuni, meaning a country of lush ears of rice.
-These days, however, a large part of the population, especially people in urban areas, have less and less opportunities to be engaged in or even watch rice cropping processes.
+Rice cropping is an important traditional activity among Japanese people, and is conjoined with notions of changing seasons.
+Japanese literature, for instance, has many seasonal words (kigo), and rice planting is associated with early summer, and rice harvesting with the autumn.
+Additionaly, the reverence given to rice cropping in the culture can be understood through an ancient nickname given to Japan: mizuho-no-kuni, meaning "a country of lush ears of rice."
+These days, however, a large part of the population, especially in urban areas, has fewer and fewer opportunities to engage in or even witness rice cropping processes.
 Figure 5 and 6 show a rice harvesting event in Chiba prefecture (east of Tokyo) hosted by a local guesthouse.

 Rice is a common offering on family Buddhist altars.
 It is usually offered in specific small bowls.
 Although Buddhism originated in India, it has also influenced Japan, as many of its dogmas have been adapted to Japanese culture, one of them being the offering of rice.
 On the other hand, in Shintoism, a traditional religion of Japan that practices animism, rice is also used for its offering, but in a form of sake.